Yunight/react-finance/README.md

 This project is built using React, Vite, TypeScript, Redux, Recharts & DaisyUI.

 > Constraints :
->  1. It must have a search bar which show a list of values for autocompletion suggestion
+>  1. It must have a search bar which show a list of values as we type for autocompletion suggestion
 >  2. Once a suggestion is selected, we have to display additionnals informations about the ticker, and display also the Simple Moving
 > Average (SMA) with a graph for better visualization + other components
 >  3. It must display the latest value of stock of that selected ticker, and the value must be updated automatically